onepub-dev/dcli/README.md

 # DShell - a bash replacement using dart

-DShell is intended to provide a replacement for bash and similar shell scripting languages with Dart.
+DShell is intended to provide a replacement for bash and similar shell scripting languages with a Dart based scripting tool.

 Bash has been the 'go to tool' for scripting file system operations for decades and it provides a wealth of really useful features.